wp-plugins/search-engines-blocked-in-header/readme.txt

 == Screenshots ==

 == Changelog ==
+= 0.5.1 =
+* Tagging 0.5 went horribly wrong.
+Fixed it.

+= 0.5 =
+* Changed displayed string to be the standard WordPress string: 'Search Engines Discouraged' .
+Now this plugin is multilingual.
+* Improved readability by using WordPress coding standards.

 = 0.4 =
 * Since WordPress 3.5.1, the privacy option has been moved to another page.
 This has now been adapted.